jHelsing/Heartbeat/report_template.md

 programming language,
 and what the software will do.

+Link to your:

+- git repository
+- issue tracker
+- continuous integration builds

 # Sprint Log
-Write one log per sprint.
+Write one log per sprint, containing the following subsections:

 ## Commitment
 List the features/stories the team commits to finish during the sprint.